cartoons then vs. cartoons now

 The third thing I noticed, which is a surprise to me, is how long certain franchises have lasted.

 Just about every popular cartoon from when I was a kid is still running today.
-Scooby-Doo in particular is one that's just weird because that's even before my time, as it spans all the way back to 1969!
+Scooby-Doo in particular is one that's just weird because that's even before my time, as it spans all the way back to 1969.
 The original Scooby-Doo, Where Are You! did start that year.
-Crazy but true.
-And yeah, that means Scooby-Doo is literally 45 years old.
+That's crazy, but true.
+This means Scooby-Doo is literally over 45 years old.

 Many cartoon franchises today are reboots.
 A few are done right, but most are done horribly wrong.
-An example of one done so wrong it wasn't funny (literally) was Garfield: The Movie from 2004.
-I never saw that movie because even the preview of it creeped me out big time.
+An example of one done so wrong it literally wasn't funny whatsoever was Garfield: The Movie from 2004.
+I never saw that movie because even the preview of it creeped me out.
 Garfield was not meant to look real.
 Ever.
 He is also not meant to talk.
 Ever.
-But yep, that turd of a movie exists. ((shudder..))
+But yep, that turd of a movie exists.
 The horror.
 Oh, the horror.

 Oh, and guess what else is getting ruined?
 Peanuts.
 The world's favorite comic strip will be destroyed forever.
 It's happening next year.
 And I know it will be awful.
 I will not watch it.
 No way.
 Not happening.
 I will not have Peanuts ruined for the rest of my life.
 It's bad enough that The Smurfs movies exist (which are just as bad as the Garfield movie if not worse for their creepy factor).
 It's bad enough that The Transformers were ruined...